MyGet/MyGetDocs/Docs.Site/Docs/Reference/Symbols.markdown

 This plugin enhances the package analysis tools with additional rules that should help detect 99% of the problems with symbols packages.

-Once installed, open a symbols package and validate its contents before pushing it to SymbolSource by selecting `Tools > Analyze Package` or hit `CTRL-Q`.
+Once installed, open a symbols package and validate its contents by selecting `Tools > Analyze Package` or hit `CTRL-Q`.

 A common root cause for symbols missing in the symbols package originates from a too restrictive `.nuspec` file.
 The one below will filter out all non-DLL files from the package.